-48 Hours in Marrakech: Overwhelming and chaotic, yet equally altogether vibrant and beautiful in its buzzing atmosphere, Morocco’s “jewel of the south” is a perfect place to enjoy a cultural weekend break or perhaps a short stop as part of a wider Morocco itinerary.
+Overwhelming and chaotic, yet equally altogether vibrant and beautiful in its buzzing atmosphere, exploring Morocco’s “jewel of the south” is a perfect way to enjoy a cultural weekend break or perhaps a short stop as part of a wider Morocco itinerary.
 This Marrakesh itinerary showcases the highlights of the culturally rich Moroccan city with a limited amount of time.

 Once you’re sufficiently stuffed, head down towards the souks.
 Rue Semmarine is the main street and it connects all of the various souks – each of which specialise in different products – from sections specialising in olives, to those focusing on metalware and ceramics, vibrantly coloured fabrics and everything in between.

 If you wish to gain an understanding of the history and stories behind each of the specific markets, you will find it easy to locate a guide to help you navigate your way through (it’s better to hire a guide from your hotel or accommodation rather than finding one within the market places since there are numerous tricksters operating in the souks who are not really licensed guides at all!).

 Enjoy this time at a leisurely pace – let yourself get lost among the smell of spices, within the narrow alleyways and through the haze of sheesha.
 When it comes to lunch time, head over to Mechoui alley and sample this melt-in-the-mouth local lamb delicacy.

 Marrakech’s Serpentine souks can feel something like a labyrinth so if you find yourself lost or confused, ask a local to point you back towards the Djemma or follow the rooftop of the Koutoubia Mosque in the distance.

 3pm Enjoy the Fragrant Majorelle Gardens